CodeReadingClubs/Resources/exercises.md

 1. Independently write down the essence of the code in a few sentences

 #### Discussion (10 mins)
-- topics covered by many vs few
+* topics covered by many vs few
-- strategies used to create the summary (e.g. method names, documentation, variable names, prior knowledge of system)
+* strategies used to create the summary (e.g. method names, documentation, variable names, prior knowledge of system)

 #### Summarize in less than 10 sentences (10 mins)
-1. Create a summary together
+* Create a summary together

+#### Independently - homework?
-1. Compare the summary with the available documentation (inside and outside the code)
+* Compare the summary with the available documentation (inside and outside the code)
-- identify differences and similarities between the groups findings and the existing
+* Identify differences and similarities between the groups findings and the existing

 ## Advanced Exercises